Stay up-to-date on the latest information subscribe to our Email list.

 5. This article is relating to the hot topic of the combination of the antimalarial drug Chloroquine (or Hydroxychloroquine) and the antibiotic Azithromycin, in the treatment of severe Covid-19 infection.

-As of June, much has changed with regard to treatments that have promise and those which have been proven ineffective.
-Hydroxychloroquine was disproven, though there are still some researchers who are pressing on regardless.
-There are many other drugs in trials and some progress has been made in this regard, but nothing noteworthy enough to report yet.
+There are many other drugs in trials and some progress has been made in this regard.
 For daily updates about drug trials and more, check out FDA Daily Roundup for Covid-19.

 There are scams and rackets occurring as a result of widespread fear about the Corona Virus epidemic.
 This website is provided by the National Health Care Anti-Fraud Association.
 It provides official up-to-date alerts and notifications about schemes going on in real-time.
 One example is the defective face masks being sold online, and even a fake vaccine being sold.